It’s fair to say that Mohamed Salah and Kevin De Bruyne were exceptionally good last season.

 The Italian master won the domestic double at Stamford Bridge during the 2009-10 season, but was sacked at the end of the 2010-11 campaign after finishing behind Man United.

-So, without further ado, let’s see what this squad of former Chelsea flames can do this season.
+So, without further ado, let’s see what this squad of former Chelsea flames can do.

-To do this, we simulated an entire season of the game and peaked at their end of season results.
+To do this, we simulated an entire season of the game and had a look at their end of season results.

 Here’s how they did: